-- 3.1 Implement the Chicago Wilderness Oak Ecosystem Recovery Plan by collaborating with Tthe Morton Arboretum's Chicago Regional Tree Initiative and other partners. - 3.2 Continue implementing Develop partnerships to remove European Buckthorn buckthorn from oakOak -eEcosystems throughout Lake County. - 3.3 Identify and prioritize potential preserves that would support a 1,000-acre oak woodland ecosystem. - 3.4 Continue to Increase the natural and urban tree canopy by planting native trees and shrubs in both natural and day-use areas. to enhance the natural and urban forest canopy. - 3.5 Continue implementation of commitment to the Southern Des Plaines Woodland Habitat Restoration Project.
+- 3.1 Continue to iImplement the Chicago Wilderness Oak Ecosystem Recovery Plan by collaborating with The Morton Arboretum's Chicago Regional Tree Initiative and other partners. - 3.2 Continue implementing partnerships to remove European buckthorn from oak ecosystems throughout Lake County. - 3.3 Identify and prioritize potential existing preserves and potential land acquisition that would support a 1,000-acre oak woodland ecosystem. - 3.4 Increase the natural and urban tree canopy by planting native trees and shrubs in both natural and day-use areas. - 3.5 Continue implementation of the Southern Des Plaines River Woodland Habitat Restoration Project.